eficode-academy/ca-project/README.md

 You keep stepping a bit on each others toes, so of course you look into some sort of automated tests.
 Luckily the project was not created by entities of pure evil.
 There are some tests that can be run.
 You need to automate them.
 You can run the current set of tests with `python tests.py`.

-Continuous Integration is the goal, and you look to your good old friend Jenkins for some needed support.
+Continuous Integration is the goal, and you look to your good old friend CircleCI for some needed support.

 ### Task

-- Setup a Jenkins master
+- Setup a CircleCI project
-- Setup a Continuous Integration pipeline (**as code**) (perhaps using [Praqma's Pretested Integration](https://wiki.jenkins.io/display/JENKINS/Pretested+Integration+Plugin))
+- Setup a Continuous Integration pipeline (the config CircleCI is running)
 - Run the tests in the pipeline
-- Make sure you maintain mainline integrity
+- Make sure you maintain mainline integrity meaning all commits to master needs to be tested by CI before merging.

+> Hint: A good starting point could be [GitHub Flow](https://help.github.com/en/articles/github-flow)

 ## Cut out the boring stuff